dpattath/Instruction-Scheduler/README.md

 FOR EASE OF USE:

+1)
 	run schedule.sh with a particular heuristic

 	./schedule.sh
 	heuristic: -a

-This will generate the scheduled/ folder for a particular heuristic
+	This will generate the /scheduled/ folder for a particular heuristic

+2)
 	Then, you can compare cycles and answers with

 	./compare.sh
 	heuristic: -a

+	You can remove files from /scheduled/

-*troubleshooting, make sure that the shell scripts can execute
+*troubleshooting, make sure that the shell scripts can execute, chmod +x